 Servicing and MOT

-What’s included in your service
+What's included in your car service

-Services will usually include the following checks:
+Services will usually include checks on your:

 - Engine oil

 - Windscreen washer fluid

 - Engine cooling system

 - Tyre pressure – including your spare tyre

 Your service depends on the type of car you have.
 For example, they’ll only check your brake pads or filters if the manufacturer recommends this.